Patagonia: Torres del Paine Full O Circuit

 Day 11 Puerto Natales

-This morning after breakfast, your shuttle driver will take you back to the airport in Puerto Natales.
+This morning after breakfast you are free to depart at anytime.
+If you are departing today your shuttle driver will take you back to the bus station or airport in Puerto Natales.
 If you would like to extend your stay, just speak to your booking agent.

 Want a tailor-made trip instead?